manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-Last but not least, leave the `swarm` mode:
+Last but not least, leave `Swarm` mode:

 <br>